tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

 place like having to frequently build solutions for the symptoms.

-The only thing I want to `throw` at this stage (and you should too) are alternative paradigms 🤭, and even mostly when it comes to mathematical software of course.
+The only thing I want to `throw` at this stage (and you should too) are alternative paradigms 🤭, and even mostly when it comes to mathematical software.

 ### Mixed Paradigm